 Our answer would have to be no. The odds of getting good results are stacked against you.
 Not to mention the potential algorithmic impact this could have on your results elsewhere.

 Have people done it before and been successful? – sure.
-But people are always doing stupid things, and every now and they they pay off.
+But people are always doing risky things, and every now and they they pay off.

 Promote on Social Media

 If you’ve been doing Spotify promotion for any length of time you’ve no doubt revisited your social media strategy time and time again, so we’re not going to go into detail on it here.